USSR anti-religious campaign (1928–1941): Sergii and the Church

 Most of the bishops arrested between 1928 and 1932 were arrested for reasons surrounding opposition to Metropolitan Sergius and his notorious declaration of loyalty.
-The state did officially maintain the line that church and state were separate in the Soviet Union during this time, despite the many arrests of people for not following their religious leaders.
+The state did officially maintain the line that church and state were separate in the Soviet Union during this time, despite the multiple arrests of people for not following their religious leaders.
 The GPU often cynically questioned arrested believers "what is your attitude to 'our' Metropolitan Sergii, heading the Soviet church?".

-Opposition to Sergius was used as a pretext to close many churches and sending clergy to exile.
+Opposition to Sergius was used as a pretext to close multiple churches and sending clergy to exile.
 The last officially functioning anti-Sergiite church in Moscow was closed in 1933 and in Leningrad in 1936.
 After these churches were closed, they were usually demolished or turned to secular use (rather than being given to Sergii's jurisdiction as though they were really being closed simply for the reason of their opposition to Sergii).
 This campaign greatly diminished the number of functioning churches in the country.

-Although officially anti-Sergiite churches were destroyed, many unofficial underground church communities existed and formed what was called 'The Catacomb Church'.
+Although officially anti-Sergiite churches were destroyed, multiple unofficial underground church communities existed and formed what was called 'The Catacomb Church'.
 This underground church movement claimed to be the true legitimate continuation of Orthodoxy in Russia.

 Twenty percent of inmates at the Solovki camps in 1928–1929 were imprisoned in connection with these affairs.
 Between 1928 and 1931, at least thirty-six bishops were imprisoned and exiled, and the total number surpassed 150 by the end of 1930.
 This did not mean, however, that clergy loyal to Sergii were safer for they were also widely attacked and arrested.

-Metropolitan Sergii told foreign press in 1930 that there was no religious persecution and that Christianity shared many social goals with Marxism.
+Metropolitan Sergii told foreign press in 1930 that there was no religious persecution and that Christianity shared multiple social goals with Marxism.
 A large number of clergy had made peace with Sergii by 1930.

 Due to the massive number of bishops being arrested, both the Orthodox and the Renovationists consecrated bishops secretly who could take the place of arrested bishops and continue the apostolic lineage.
 Also as a result of this massive arrest of bishops, the Orthodox Holy Synod ceased functioning in 1935.

 According to the anti-religious press, priests would wander from village to village surreptitiously performing religious services in the homes of believers, while being disguised as wandering repairmen, or some other profession.
-It also claimed the young people were being attracted to Christianity by clergy who hired themselves out free of charge to youth parties as games organizers, musicians, choir directors, readers of secular Russian literature, drama-circle directors, etc. It also claimed that many believers were keeping themselves away from churches and priests due to shame of observing religious ritual overtly, and that in response to this many priests performed religious rituals in absentia; this meant that marriage ceremonies were performed over rings that were then sent to absent bride and groom, or that funeral services were performed over empty coffins in which the corpse was later laid in a secular funeral.
+It also claimed the young people were being attracted to Christianity by clergy who hired themselves out free of charge to youth parties as games organizers, musicians, choir directors, readers of secular Russian literature, drama-circle directors, etc. It also claimed that multiple believers were keeping themselves away from churches and priests due to shame of observing religious ritual overtly, and that in response to this multiple priests performed religious rituals in absentia; this meant that marriage ceremonies were performed over rings that were then sent to absent bride and groom, or that funeral services were performed over empty coffins in which the corpse was later laid in a secular funeral.